 IEA's member institutions are associated with a long research tradition in education and educational assessment.

-As an independent, international cooperative, IEA draws on the collective strength of nearly 70 members worldwide, most of whom represent a national system of education.
+As an independent, international cooperative, IEA draws on the collective strength of its members, most of whom represent a national system of education.
 The members of IEA include research institutes, universities, and ministries of education.

-In addition to designating a representative to the IEA General Assembly, member institutions are responsible for:
+In addition to designating a representative to the General Assembly, member institutions are responsible for:

 The association also includes a small number of individual honorary members, whose election is based on their contributions to the work of IEA over many years.